JitrZ/First-Concordium-Smart-Contract/README.md

 # First-Concordium-Smart-Contract
-## Installing necessary tools
+## Summary
 In previous [Repo](https://github.com/JitrZ/Concordium---Setup-Development-Environment), the environment prepared for development.
 In this Repo basic steps for writing first concordium smart contract will be taken.
+A simple Concordium smart contract is created and the process is showed step by step.
+It's a simple voting contract.
+First, tools needed installed, a new project generated and the smart contract modified, compiled and tested.
+[Deployed as a module on testnet](https://dashboard.testnet.concordium.com/lookup/a505d0a90ca6563f876d78a013966685a79833f61381e8f754b4cdc8e3f6983d) and then [initilized a voting situation as a smart contract](https://dashboard.testnet.concordium.com/lookup/2c92d31593bb9da16672aab7f0398d09f92416d3c00d8cfcaa50ab8be5b98a14).
+To test it too on the testnet, the contract [updated with a vote](https://dashboard.testnet.concordium.com/lookup/47e7b7b9ba11e296311c353b0e4c477e00a914c9bd6826ee4cb7e3faadff32e4).
+It's checked by invoking view function from the contract to be sure it's working.

+## Installing necessary tools

-First, cargo-generate tool needs to be installed.
+First, cargo-generate tool needs to be installed to work with smart contracts and templates.
 During installation, noticed that C++ build tools is necessary too.
 So need to install that from VS first and then run this command to install cargo-generate tool:

 `cargo install --locked cargo-generate`